pawar17/LittleLuxuries/README.md

 - Master analysis script development
 - Correlation explorer dashboard
 - Documentation and reporting
 ---

-## License & Usage

-This project was completed as part of a Data Visualization course.

-**Academic Use:** Freely available for educational purposes **Commercial Use:** Contact authors for permission

----

-## Contact

-For questions or issues:
-- Review code comments in `little_luxuries_master_analysis.py`
-- Check `TABLEAU_DATA_GUIDE.md` for Tableau-specific questions
-- Ensure all dependencies are installed: `pip install -r requirements.txt`

----

 **Last Updated:** December 2024
 **Project Status:** Complete
 **Analysis Version:** 1.0

----

-*"The 'lipstick effect' exists in 2024, but the modern 'lipstick' is not lipstick—it's mini skirts, blazers, and designer bags."*